Common Questions Regarding Family Law

-How is paternity determined and what is my right?
+How is paternity determined and what are my rights?

 A blood test can be conducted to determine the father of a child.
 The test has an extremely high degree of accuracy.
 Once paternity is established, the parties can agree or the court can determine their respective parental responsibilities and support obligations.